PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 9 Plans.md

 Moment 2: *Thugs*
 - A few thugs try to shake down the party.
-- One of the thugs has the scrawled notes of Aeren d'Cannith Moment 3: *Are you the Knight of the North?*
+- One of the thugs has the scrawled notes of Aeren d'Cannith on him.

+RE 1: *Are you the Knight of the North?*
-- A young boy seems mesmerized at the sight of Draven
+- A young boy seems mesmerized at the sight of Draven.
 - Then he is ushered away by his mother.

-Moment 3: *Attack at Morgrave*
+RE 2: *Attack at Morgrave*
 - There was an attack at Morgrave University.
 Clues point towards CotSF involvement

 Session End: *Lets get a pint.*